AMReX-Combustion/PeleC/Docs/sphinx_doc/validation/validation.rst

-This test case is based on a set of DNS of spherical premixed Jet-A fuel/air kernels in decaying isotropic turbulence performed at Sandia National Laboratories (`A. Krisman, T. Lu, J. H. Chen.
-National Combustion Meeting (2017) #2E04`).
+This test case is based on a set of DNS of spherical premixed Jet-A fuel/air kernels in decaying isotropic turbulence performed at Sandia National Laboratories (`A. Krisman, T. Lu, and J. H. Chen, National Combustion Meeting, 2017, Paper #2E04`).
 This test case will be used for validation of LES premixed combustion models in PeleC.
 This case allows for a priori model evaluation of local predictions of filtered reaction rates as well as a posteriori comparisons of global